QuratulainAzhar22/flyrank-ml-work/README.md

 # ⚠️ Limitations

-This system is a **decision-support tool**, not an autonomous SEO system.
+This system is a **CTR opportunity decision-support tool**, not an autonomous SEO system.

-A high-ranked page is an opportunity for human review, not a guarantee that changing the page will improve its future search performance.
+A highly ranked page represents an opportunity for human investigation.
+It does not guarantee that changing the page will improve future CTR, traffic, rankings, or conversions.

-There are several important limitations:
+Important limitations include:

+1. The opportunity definition is based on the available search-performance signals and therefore depends on the assumptions used to construct the target.
+2. Historical relationships do not guarantee future performance.
-1. Search performance can change for many reasons outside the modeled features.
+3. Search performance can change because of factors outside the modeled features.
-2. Historical relationships do not guarantee future outcomes.
-3. The ranked queue depends on the quality and availability of the underlying data.
+4. The available dataset represents a particular observation window and may not generalize to every site or future period.
-4. The natural-language agent depends on the generated project outputs being available and up to date.
+5. The natural-language agent depends on the generated analytical outputs being available and up to date.
-5. Human SEO judgment is still required before making content changes.
+6. Human SEO judgment is still required before making or prioritizing actual content changes.
+7. The evaluation demonstrates prioritization performance on the defined evaluation data; it does not establish causal CTR improvement.

 The model therefore answers:

-> **"Which pages should we investigate first?"**
+> **"Which pages should we investigate first for potential CTR opportunity?"**

 rather than: